adzejs/adze/docs/config/README.md

 Adze is a completely configurable library by design that comes with sensible defaults.
 There are two primary configurations to understand; the Adze configuration and the Shed configuration.
 In this section we'll take a look at each configuration and explain each property in detail.

 _NOTE: [Chalk](https://github.com/chalk/chalk#chalklevel) is what Adze uses under the hood for terminal coloring.
 Because terminals differ in their color fidelity, Chalk exposes a setting allowing you to specify your fidelity.
-Adze is basic with its colors so the low level of 1 is sufficient, however, you can change it to your liking with the `terminal_color_fidelity` option described below.
+Adze is basic with its colors so the low level of 1 is sufficient, however, you can change it to your liking with the `terminalColorFidelity` option described below.
 Please refer to the [Chalk](https://github.com/chalk/chalk#chalklevel) docs for information about what the fidelity levels mean._

 ## Adze Configuration